 Summary: The Fasting Mimicking Diet, also called the Valter Longo diet, and the spartan practice of calorie restriction are the twin subjects of two recent research reports.
-Both research reports show that the diets promise health benefits.
-Includes commentary by the inventor of the Fasting Mimicking Diet, Valter Longo.
+Both research reports show that the fasting regimens offer potential health benefits.
+This article includes commentary by the inventor of the Fasting Mimicking Diet, Valter Longo.
 [Cover Photo: Ryan McGuire.]

 The idea that animals can live longer, healthier lives by drastically reducing their calorie intake is not exactly new.
 Scientists have repeatedly demonstrated the life-extending value of calorie restriction (CR) in animals from worms to monkeys—with the implication that the same might be true for humans.